Alexey Shchusev: Political advocacy

 At the same time, Shchusev often acted as the advocate for the "lesser people" wrongfully persecuted by the communist regime.
 He was quite effective in this role, owing to his business skill and his first-hand knowledge of the communist leaders, the NKVD chiefs in particular.
-The NKVD wasn't deaf to voices of the professional elite, and often heeded their pleas—even moreso when the advocate was the architect of the Lenin Mausoleum.
+The NKVD was undeaf to voices of the professional elite, and often heeded their pleas—even moreso when the advocate was the architect of the Lenin Mausoleum.
 Prior to 1937, Shchusev never hesitated to use the mausoleum as his trump card; although, after 1937, according to Vaskin, that argument lost its former effectiveness.

 The record of Shchusev's advocacy begins with the arrest of Nesterov in 1924; a few days later, Nesterov was released and the charges against him dropped.
 In 1925, Shchusev appealed for the release of muralist Vladimir Komarovsky.
 When the initial appeal failed, Shchusev arranged a joint petition with fellow artists.
 In the same year, Shchusev defended painter Vladimir Golitsyn and art historian Yury Olsufyev.
 All three were scions of princely families, and thus easy targets of the Red Terror.
 However, Komarovsky and Olsufyev were killed in December 1937 and March 1938, respectively, when Shchusev himself was expecting arrest; Golitsyn perished during World War II.
 Likewise, Shchusev failed to help Nesterov's son-in-law Victor Schroeter but eventually secured the release of Nesterov's daughter Olga.
 In 1943, Shchusev, Igor Grabar, Boris Asafyev, and Victor Vesnin jointly appealed to Beria for the release of painter Pyotr Neradovsky and managed to extricate him from exile.
 In 1948, Shchusev and Grabar arranged the release of art historian Nikolai Sychov.